RyanWarner/ryan.warner.codes/README.md

 [https://warner.ryan.codes](https://warner.ryan.codes)

 This repo holds the code for my personal site.
 This site is a playground.
 I often try new things, implement half baked ideas, and ignore tech debt.
+You may find code smells, mistakes, or other issues.

 ### Running locally